leankoala-gmbh/threeSixtyContentScreen/README.md

 Currently no findings.

 ## Colors
-The component's colors are declared via CSSVars and can thus be adjusted externally.
+The colors are defined using CSSVars and must be included either inline or in the custom stylesheet.

-It is therefore necessary to declare the following CSS variables:

 ```css
 :root {